-No, a part time timetable must be arranged with the headteacher considering both the child's needs and the organisation of the school.
+No, a part time timetable must be arranged with the headteacher taking into account both the child's needs and the organisation of the school.

 Is a child eligible for Universal Infant Free School Meals if attending part-time?

 No, children attending part-time would not be entitled to Universal Infant Free School Meals.